ukitinu/es7db/README.md

 I decided to (at least temporarily) remove all of its specialised searches/methods/aggregations and publish it, both for future me and for anyone in need of code or examples.

 I wouldn't use this as a library, I don't think that this could ever become a "complete" project.
 It is rather a starting point to customise as needed, no restrictions whatsoever.

+Some (basic) examples can be found in *src/test*.